OfficeDev/office-js-docs-pr/docs/excel/custom-functions-web-reqs.md

 The following code sample is a custom function that adds a number to the result every second.
 Note the following about this code.

 - Excel displays each new value automatically using the `setResult` method.
-- The second input parameter, invocation, is not displayed to end users in Excel when they select the function from the autocomplete menu.
+- The second input parameter, `invocation`, is not displayed to end users in Excel when they select the function from the autocomplete menu.
-- The `onCanceled` callback defines the function that executes when the function is canceled.
+- The `onCanceled` callback defines the function that runs when the function is canceled.
-- Streaming isn't necessarily tied to making a web request: in this case, the function isn't making a web request but is still getting data at set intervals, so it requires the use of the streaming `invocation` parameter.
+- Streaming isn't necessarily tied to making a web request.
+In this case, the function isn't making a web request but is still getting data at set intervals, so it requires the use of the streaming `invocation` parameter.

 ```JS
 /**